flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-01-qq/index.md

     _key: card-2-d003e9ea-9252-46f5-9aa1-fdd572937e32
   - order: 2
     body: >-
-      > ‘We are conscious of the need to maintain good relations with the United States.
+      "We are conscious of the need to maintain good relations with the United States.
 We have a border of more than 3,000 kilometers, more than 12 million Mexicans live in the United States.
 It is our main economic-commercial partner.
-We are not going to fight…We are going to extend our frank hand to seek a relation of friendship, I repeat, of cooperation with the United States.’
+We are not going to fight…We are going to extend our frank hand to seek a relation of friendship, I repeat, of cooperation with the United States."

       Newly-elected Mexican President Andres Manuel Lopez Obrador